nktice/AMD-AI/README.md

 # ln -s /path/to/models models
 ```

-Note that to run the script :
+And here's the command to start the interface... note that it takes some time to download components the first time it runs.
 ```bash
 source run.sh
 ```

-The exllama loader works with most GPTQ models.
+The exllamav2 loader works with most GPTQ models.
 This is the best choice as it is fast.
 Some models that won't load that way will load with AutoGPTQ - but without Triton ( triton seems to break things ).
 Also worth noting, I've had things work on one card or the other, but not on both cards,
 loading on both cards causes LLMs to spit out gibberish.